Published on November 21st, 2012 | by Brian Gendron

-Oh, the American dream!
-We eat amazing food; we tell stories and make memories that get passed on year to year; Aunt Gilda falls asleep after three-too-many G-and-Ts; the dog has a field day with the free handouts.
+Thanksgiving!
+Yeah!
+We eat amazing food.
+We tell stories and make memories that get passed on year to year.
+Third grade classes stage oversimplified musicals about Pilgrims & Indians.
+Aunt Gilda falls asleep after three-too-many G-and-Ts.
+The dog has a field day with handouts.
 Most importantly, we give thanks.

 Thanks you say?!
 For what?
 This economy?
 This job?
 This [war, bills, teenager, insert your complaint here]?

 No!
 Psychologists have demonstrated the power of literal thanks-giving, and if focused on the right things, the very act is enough to power up your personal happiness meter, obliterate war and aggression, and basically make life… perfect.

 Actually, the research includes both correlational and experimental studies, and the findings are clear–giving thanks is associated with a lot of good stuff.
 In one study, participants who made a list of things they were grateful for (e.g., nice shoes, good relationship, Cherry Twizzler Nibs in left pocket) reported being happier and in a better mood compared to people who listed problems or even just neutral things about their life.

 This boost in happiness has also been found in people with serious problems like life-threatening disease.
 Those with major issues still show a significant boost in happiness after expressing thanks for what IS good.